 - Tempting Fate: Not a bright idea to flaunt your cheated victory by declaring if anyone else would like the chance to challenge your team.

 - Took a Level in Kindness: After being de-bended by Amon.
-If he gets over his depression over being de-powered, Amon may actually have done him some good.
+If he gets over his depression about it, it may actually have done him some good.

 - Villainous Breakdown: Twice.
 First, when Korra humiliates him in a tie-breaker fight by beating him in one shot.
-Later and more seriously, when Amon takes his bending.
+Then again later, and more seriously, when Amon takes his bending.

 Hasook is the original waterbender on the Fire Ferrets pro-bending team.
 He became incompetent during the match with the Tigerdillos, nearly caused the Fire Ferrets to lose, and then almost got them disqualified by not showing up to the match.
 Korra replaces him and joins Mako and Bolin on the Fire Ferrets.